UMinho-Netedge/NETEDGE-charts/README.md

 The repository contains:

+### NetEdge-MEP
-- The NetEdge-MEP: a CNF-based ETSI-MEC compliant MEP.
+The NetEdge-MEP: a CNF-based ETSI-MEC compliant MEP.

 The NetEdge-MEP micro-service architecture is composed of: